 A shoot-through umbrella is made of translucent material.
 You also shoot into this umbrella to achieve softer light.
 But it won’t give you the directionality as a regular umbrella.

-Some of these umbrellas function almost like a softbox, such as the Photek Soft Lighter II.
+Some of these umbrellas function almost like a softbox, like this Neewer model.
 This is a preferred modifier used by famed portrait photographers like Annie Leibovitz.
 They use it for the incredibly soft light it provides.

 A beauty dish is a great modifier for portrait, beauty, and fashion photography.
 A beauty dish will help you sculpt facial features and create beautiful catchlights.
 It illuminates light from all angles due to its unique shape.
 You can buy a collapsible beauty dish, such as the Fovitec collapsible beauty dish, for easier storage.